 - Ask yourself; is this a one-time tailgate or a regular event?
 If you answered “one-time tailgate,” purchase disposable items like paper plates, utensils, and a Styrofoam cooler.
 If you answered “a regular event,” it may be in your best interest to purchase reusable pans, serving utensils, and coolers.
 While this initial purchase will cost you more, in the long run you will be saving money.

 - Summer is ending and lawn chairs and outdoor patio furniture are on sale.
 These types of chairs and tables are perfect for tailgating because they are weather resistant.
 Better yet, now is the perfect time to buy since they are typically on sale.

 - While tailgating extremely close to the stadium is fun, it also costs more.
 Oftentimes, local establishments will charge a small fee to tailgate in their parking lot on game days.
 This will save you money without being too far from the field!

 - Don’t get too wrapped up in tailgating and forget to actually buy your ticket to the game!
 See if the stadium offers group rates to save you and your tailgating party money.

 Whether it’s your first time tailgating or you’re regular, taking these suggestions into consideration can help keep it affordable.
-If you are in need of a new grill, outdoor furniture, or need help financing your next tailgate, Mariner Finance is here to help.
-We make loans for any reason, and will work with you to help you find a solution that best fits your budget and needs.
+If you are in need of a new grill, outdoor furniture, or need help financing your next tailgate, Mariner Finance is here to help!
 Contact your local Mariner Finance branch today to discover how we can help!